MAGS Roundhill Magnificent Seven ETF

 Valuation

-Multiple analysis puts the portfolio at trailing P/E of 32.43, forward P/E of 26.65, PEG of 1.80.
-Trailing P/E sits modestly above forward P/E, a spread that is consistent with steady earnings progress and limited near-term re-rating potential.
+Multiple analysis puts the portfolio at trailing P/E of 33.53, forward P/E of 28.94, PEG of 1.90.
+Trailing and forward multiples are nearly identical, indicating the market is pricing the portfolio on a relatively static earnings assumption.
 On a PEG basis, valuation is in the middle ground — fair for the growth on offer, with the return case resting on earnings delivery rather than re-rating.
-At 2.00, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
+At 1.90, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
 The combined valuation and liquidity profile points to a portfolio where current prices embed meaningful growth expectations, and where delivery against those expectations will drive the return outcome.

 Margins & Cash Generation